ading2210/shimboot/README.md

 #### Steam doesn't work.
 Steam doesn't work out of the box due to security features in the shim kernel preventing the `bwrap` library from working.
 See [issue #12](https://github.com/ading2210/shimboot/issues/26#issuecomment-2151893062) for more info.

 To get Steam running, install and run it normally.
 It will fail and show a message saying that "Steam now requires user namespaces to be enabled."
-Run `fix_brwap` in your terminal, relaunch Steam, and it should be working again.
+Run `fix_bwrap` in your terminal, relaunch Steam, and it should be working again.

 ## Copyright:
 Shimboot is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 Unless otherwise indicated, all code has been written by me, [ading2210](https://github.com/ading2210).